LASY-org/lasy/docs/source/index.rst

     **API Reference**
     ^^^^^^^^^^^^^^^^^

-    Get into the nuts and bolts of the :mod:`lasy` API with the documentation here.
+    Get into the nuts and bolts of the ``lasy`` API with the documentation here.

     +++